 - Entertaining – Your guests don’t need to sing and tell jokes, but they should be able to speak in a way that doesn’t grate or bore your listeners.

-You can’t cover everything in a 30 or 45 minute segment, but your listeners may still have questions about whatever topic or issue you covered.
-The most engaging podcast content helps readers explore the topic further by giving them avenues of additional learning.
+You can’t cover everything in a 30 or 45 minute segment, but your listeners may still have questions about the topic or issue you covered.
+The most engaging podcast content helps readers explore further and gives them ways to learn more.

 This may sound like a cliché piece of advice, but it’s important!